Killing of Jennifer Laude: Reactions

 The case has the potential to damage Philippines–United States relations.
 The VFA, complemented by the EDCA and by annual military exercises known as Balikatan, were put under greater scrutiny as several protests were organized in the Philippines and the United States calling for the Philippines to cancel both agreements.

 This is the second reported criminal case involving a United States Marine in the Philippines under the VFA.
 In 2005, four Marines were tried in the Philippines for rape in what became known as the Subic rape case.
 Three were acquitted at trial and the fourth was convicted at trial but later acquitted on appeal after victim "Nicole" recanted her testimony by saying the rape never happened and immediately emigrated to the United States.

 Transgender rights activists and the left-wing Bagong Alyansang Makabayan have protested what they see as the "special treatment" of U.S. troops, such as Pemberton, in the Philippines, compared to the second-class citizen treatment of Filipinos, such as Laude, in their own land, which they characterize as neo-colonialism.
 The Communist Party of the Philippines condemned the United States' refusal to turn over full custody of Pemberton to Philippine authorities and called for the abolition of the VFA, which the party views as lopsided to US military interests and as violative of Philippine sovereignty.
 The communist group also views that the Philippine government refuses to fully assert full jurisdiction on the case.
 The Philippines was a territory of the United States from 1898 to 1946.

 The case has also prompted a discussion on transgender rights.
 A columnist for The Philippine Star wrote that the case provides for an "opportunity to further gender sensitivity, promote LGBT rights, and encourage tolerance and acceptance."

 In 2018, director PJ Raval released the documentary Call Her Ganda, following the three women intimately invested in the case: an activist attorney, a transgender journalist and Laude's mother.

+On October 11, 2024, the 10th anniversary of Laude's murder, the UP Cinema, activists and League of Filipino Students held a candlelight vigil at the UP Oblation after the film screening of PJ Raval's documentary Call Her Ganda.